bkamins/JuliaCon2022-DataFrames-Tutorial/README.md

-# JuliaCon2022-DataFrames-Tutorial
+# A Complete Guide to Efficient Transformations of DataFrames

-A Complete Guide to Efficient Transformations of DataFrames
+JuliaCon 2020 Workshop material will be added in mid July 2022.